igorlogius/auto-updating-bookmark/README.md

   <li>Visit the site you want to track</li>
   <li>Click the toolbar button</li>
   <li>
-    This will create a bookmark, which which wen visited updates on navigation
+    This will create a bookmark, which when visited updates on navigation
   </li>
   <li>
     Closing the tab or navigating to a different origin/domain will stop the